rhwilr/adonis-bumblebee/README.md

 In addition to the previous method, you can also enable `parseRequest` in the config file.
 Now Bumblebee will automatically parse the `?include=` GET parameter and include the requseted resources.

+## EagerLoading

+When you include additional models in your transformer be sure to eagerload these relations as this can quickly turn into n+1 database queries.
+If you have defaultIncludes you should load them with your initial query.
+In addition bumblebee will try to load related data if the include method is named the same as the relation.

+To ensure the eagerloaded data is used, you should always use the `.getRelated()` method on the model.

 ## Fluent Interface